kvanbere/kvanbere/README.md

 My career follows my interests (I have two engineering degrees), but here are some of the industries that I've been involved with:

 ✨ Designed electric powertrains as an electrical engineer
-✨ Written safety critical drive-by-wire firmware for trucks as a firmware engineer
+✨ Written safety critical ISO 26262 drive-by-wire firmware for trucks as a firmware engineer
 ✨ Wrote a web application that eventually replaced the offering of a SAP competitor
 ✨ Worked as a reverse engineer ("hacker")
 ✨ Comissioned the automated gate for one of Melbourne's largest assembly venues